 Sometimes you just need a recipe for the best easy pasta carbonara to go to when you want – no, need! – this classic bacon egg and cheese pasta supper.
 Here’s that recipe!

-Which is why even though the world probably doesn’t need another recipe for the classic egg and cheese and pasta dish that is pasta carbonara, today I am talking about mine, which is not totally authentic but IS totally scrumptious.
+And one of the best comfort food recipes I know is the egg and cheese and pasta dish that is pasta carbonara, so today I am talking about mine, which is not totally authentic but IS totally scrumptious.

 Me being me, I did fiddle just a teeny bit with it, and by that I mean I swapped out the pancetta for bacon (you knew that was coming) and I added a little white wine and parsley and butter to the mix.